mdrun did not support large file offsets on lustre file system

 I do not know why the procedure xdr_int(xd,i) gives i = -1 with *xd larger than 2 GB.
 Could you give me any advice?
 Thank you very much!

-#4 Updated by Roland Schulz almost 9 years ago
+#4 Updated by Roland Schulz over 9 years ago

 - Status changed from New to Closed